How to Stage a Winning Walkout

 It also allowed them to bridge gaps in historical memory, bringing new teachers and service personnel together with employees who had experience organizing the West Virginia walkouts of 1990.

-“The beauty of it is that there’s no geographic boundaries—there’s no boundaries whatsoever, except that you’re in this group because of what the group is talking about,” said Ryan Frankenberry, a political director with the West Virginia Working Families Party, which helped public employees strategize.
+“The beauty of it is that there’s no geographic boundaries—there’s no boundaries whatsoever, except that you’re in this group because of what the group is talking about,” said Ryan Frankenberry, state director of the West Virginia Working Families Party, which helped public employees strategize.
 “It was just fantastic to have that open dialogue, and it was completely organic.”

 Also key to the Facebook group’s success was its privacy setting—as an unlisted “secret” group, membership was invite-only.
 “There’s a feeling of security—even though everybody’s aware that there’s going to be people in the group that are watching that probably don’t agree,” said Frankenberry.
 “But you’ve been invited in, so there’s already a sense of solidarity and camaraderie.”